 Vegetables that work well with vegan stews include sweet potatoes, pumpkins, eggplants, carrots, and parsnips.
 Two great vegan stew ingredients are cut tomatoes and zucchini since they're very soft and taste amazing when cooked for a long time.

 For vegan winter or fall recipes, root vegetables like celery or turnip can be added sometimes.

 How long can I keep vegetable stew in the fridge?

 You can keep vegan stews in the fridge for up to three days.
 You should store your vegan stew in an airtight container and put it on a lower shelf of your refrigerator so that it's not exposed directly to the coldest regions of your fridge.

 Leftover stew will taste best when eaten within 24 hours of preparing them.
-If you want to keep vegan stews for a longer time, they can also be frozen and stored for up to three months in the freezer
+If you want to keep vegan stews for longer, they can also be frozen and stored for up to three months in the freezer.